Operate Effectively and Efficiently

 Already, solar installations at 16 total locations have been completed with three being net-zero facilities and one creating an entire net-zero state park.

 Innovative Energy Efficiency Programs

-The Guaranteed Energy Saving Act (GESA), in partnership with Energy Systems Group (ESG), helped kick off a large energy savings project in 2018 covering 22 state parks and four state forest districts in the western region of the state.
+The Guaranteed Energy Saving Act (GESA), in partnership with Energy Systems Group (ESG), helped kick off a large energy savings project in 2018 covering 22 State Parks and four state forest districts in the western region of the state.

 Charging Stations for Electric Vehicles

-Nine state parks now serve as proving grounds to improve accessibility and range for park visitors who drive hybrid or full electric-powered vehicles.
+Sixteen state parks now serve as proving grounds to improve accessibility and range for park visitors who drive plugin hybrid or full electric-powered vehicles.